jfq3/miga_singularity/submitted_projects/submitting_genome_with_classification.md

 # Submit a Genome Project with Classification

-After creating a new project, edit it to include a reference project database.
+It is also possible to request that reference genomes be classified against a reference databae when the project is first run.
+To do this, create the new project and edit it to include a reference project database.
 Then add the reference genomes and start the daemon.

+The following script assumes that you have installed **TypeMat_Lite** in `$HOME/.miga_db` (section "Installing_TypeMat_Lite") and that the reference sequences for this exercise are in `$HOME/miga_genomes/misc`.
 ```
 #!/bin/bash --login
 ########## SBATCH Lines for Resource Request ##########